owncloud/ocis/services/nats/README.md

 # Nats Service

 The nats service is the event broker of the system.
-It distributes events among all other services and enables other services to communicate asynchrounos.
+It distributes events among all other services and enables other services to communicate asynchronous.

-Services can `Publish` events to the nats service and nats will store these events on disk respectively distribute these events to other services eventually.
-Services can `Consume` events from the nats services by registering to a `ConsumerGroup`.
+Services can `Publish` events to the nats service and nats will store these events on disk and distribute these events to other services eventually.
+Services can `Consume` events from the nats service by registering to a `ConsumerGroup`.
 Each `ConsumerGroup` is guaranteed to get each event exactly once.
 In most cases, each service will register its own `ConsumerGroup`.
-When there are multiple instances of a service, those instances will usually use that `ConsumerGroup` as common ressource.
+When there are multiple instances of a service, those instances will usually use that `ConsumerGroup` as common resource.

 ## Underlying technology